h2oai/datatable/docs/api/dt/sum.rst

     :signature: sum(cols)

     Calculate the sum of values for each column from `cols`.
-The sum of the missing values is defined to be zero.
+The sum of the missing values is calculated as zero.

     Parameters